Low THC Oil Information for Patients and Caregivers

 • How long is the Low THC Oil card valid?

-The Low THC Oil card is valid for two years from the date a physician certifies a patient or caregiver in the Low THC Oil Registry.
+The Low THC Oil card is valid for five years from the date your payment is processed.
 The expiration date is printed on the front of the card.
-After that time, you must consult your physician to renew the card.
+After that time, you must consult your physician to renew your card.

 • What happens if you lose your card, or the information on your card is wrong or outdated?
 Can it be corrected?

-If you lose your card, or the information on your card is wrong or outdated, please get in touch with the Low THC Oil Program by emailing [email protected] or calling (770) 909-2765
+If you lose your card, or the information on your card is wrong or outdated, please contact the Low THC Oil Program by emailing [email protected] or calling (770) 909-2765

 • Where can you buy Low THC Oil after receiving your card?